History of autism: Treatment and support

 The International Board of Credentialing and Continuing Education Standards was founded in the United States in 2001.
 It provides training and certification to organisations that engage with autistic people.

 The well-cited book Educating Children with Autism was published in 2001 by the US National Research Council.
 Its editors were the American psychologists Catherine Lord and James P. McGee.

+An April 2002 Cochrane Review found that "no recommendation can be advanced regarding the use of B6‐Mg as a treatment for autism."
+This finding was reinforced by an update in October 2005.

 Relationship Development Intervention (RDI) was developed by American husband-and-wife psychologists Steven Gutstein and Rachelle Sheely in the 1990s.
 It aims to increase a young child's desire and ability to be social.
 It became better known after the publishing of books on the topic in 2002.

 Fred Frankel and Robert Myatt developed the Children's Friendship Training (CFT) model over two decades at UCLA, publishing a book on it in 2002.

+The notable book Social Skills Training was published by American psychologist Jed Baker in August 2003 (another edition was published in 2023).
+He followed this with the similarly notable No More Meltdowns in April 2008.
+These and his other works were substantially influential on Ontario autism support workers in 2011.

 The SCERTS Model: A Comprehensive Educational Approach for Children with Autism Spectrum Disorders was published in June 2004 by five American authors.
 The model covers children's social communication (SC), emotional regulation (ER), and transactional support (TS).
 The model continues to be developed.

 Tony Attwood released the program Exploring Feelings: Cognitive Behaviour Therapy to Manage Anxiety in 2004.
 It is recommended for use with autistic children by the ASHA.

 "Paediatric Autism Communication Therapy" (PACT), a technique for teaching parents of young autistic children how to better communicate with them, was first released through a paper in November 2004.
 It was written by three British researchers, speech therapist Catherine Aldred, psychiatrist Jonathan Green, and speech therapist Catherine Adams.

+The rainbow infinity symbol was first used to represent autism in 2005.

+Aspies for Freedom celebrated the first Autistic Pride Day on 18 June 2005.
+This event was also the first use of a rainbow infinity symbol to represent autism.

 The Raising Children Network launched raisingchildren.net.au in May 2006, with the endorsement and financial support of the Australian government.
 This website provides extensive information for raising autistic children.